How to Enable or Disable Safeguard Holds in Windows 11

 Safeguard holds are a safety feature that prevents a device with a known problem from receiving a new operating system version.
 Microsoft removes the hold once a fix is found and tested.
 These holds help ensure customers have a good experience when moving to a new version of Windows.

-Hold times can vary, depending on how long it takes to investigate and fix an issue.
-Microsoft works hard to find, develop, and test a fix before offering it to affected devices.
-They closely watch quality and compatibility data to confirm a fix is complete before removing the hold.
-Once Microsoft removes the hold, Windows Update will offer new operating system versions to your device again.
+Safeguard hold durations depend on how long Microsoft needs to investigate and fix an issue.
+Microsoft rigorously tests fixes before releasing them to devices.
+Microsoft monitors quality and compatibility data to confirm a fix is ready before removing the hold.
+After Microsoft removes the hold, Windows Update will offer new operating system versions to devices again.

-⚠️ Admin Required: You must be signed in as an administrator to enable or disable safeguards for feature updates.
-After your device installs a new Windows version, the “Disable safeguards for Feature Updates” Group Policy will automatically revert to “not configured” (which means safeguards are enabled).
-This happens even if you previously enabled it.
-Microsoft does this to make sure you consciously choose to disable protection from known issues for each new feature update.
+Administrators can enable or disable safeguards for feature updates.
+After a device installs a new Windows version, the "Disable safeguards for Feature Updates" Group Policy automatically resets to "not configured," meaning safeguards are enabled.
+Microsoft implements this reset to ensure users intentionally choose to disable protection from known issues for each new feature update.

 References: